 Peace of mind can be hard to come by when you can’t actually see your home.
-Luckily, there are great solutions to getting a live feed of the inside of your house.
-A connected security camera, like the Nest Cam or Logi Circle, provide both sound and vision anywhere you have a Wi-Fi connection.
+Luckily, there are easy ways to livestream footage from your home.
+A connected security camera, like the Nest Cam Indoor or Logitech Circle 2, provides both sound and vision anywhere you have a Wi-Fi connection.
 And with continuous cloud recording, you’ll be able to review footage if something goes wrong.

-For the best coverage, you’ll probably want to purchase a few cameras.
-The Blink cameras are small and cheap enough to blanket your house, and their ability to run for years on battery power means you don’t need to snake power cables all over the place.
-However, they only turn on the camera when they sense motion, which means you’ll have to hope that it catches everything you want it to.
+For the best coverage, you’ll probably want to purchase a few cameras, depending on the size of your home.
+Blink’s cameras, like the Blink XT2, are small and cheap enough to blanket your house, and their ability to run for years on battery power means you don’t need to snake power cables all over the place.

 Explore your options with our review of the best home security cameras.